Pratham2301/Spdd-Practical-Sem-4/README.md

 5. Study of preprocessor directives.
        a.
 Write down definitions for the following (Using preprocessor directives):
           1. Sum of digit of a number.
           2. Reverse of a number.
           3. To test whether a number is palindrome or not.
 Make use of the macros you defined in (1) and (2) above.
        b.
 Write macro definitions with arguments for calculation of area and perimeter of a triangle, a square and a circle.
 Store these macro definitions in a file called “areaperi.h”.
-Include this file in your program, and call the macro definitions for calculating area and perimeter for different squares, triangles and circles.
+Include this file in your program, and call the macro definitions for calculating area and perimeter for differentsquares, triangles and circles.